steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## What is SVG and can it be cured?

 As we all know, markup languages were given to humans by ancient aliens.
-We have be able to reconstruct it as "SGML" or Standard Generalized Markup Language.
+We have be able to reconstruct their language as "SGML" or Standard Generalized Markup Language.
 No one speaks SGML today, but archeological evidence suggests SGML was used in "newspapers" and "magazines", which appeared to made by primitive people from trees or bark.

 The basic idea is to wrap data in tags so BOTH computers and people could understand it.

 `<person><name>Alice</name><age>30</age></person>`

 SGML had many descendants, including Hyper Text Markup Language and XML.
 XML birthed hundreds of niche markup formats.
-The main one that survives today is _SVG (Scalable Vector Graphics)_.
+The main one that survives today is _SVG (Scalable Vector Graphic)_.

-SVGs are an **graphic** format, like JPEG, GIF, PNG.
-But they store the information not as pixels, but math.
-It has lines, rectangles, circles, and any complex curved shape.
-(If you think of the drawing tools in Adobe Illustrator or Figma, these are **vector** shapes.).
-This means that the file size is tiny, but they are **scalable** up to a billboard size without becoming blurry.
+SVGs are an **Graphic** file format, like JPEG, GIF, PNG.
+But SVGs store the information as math, not pixels.
+The drawing tools in Adobe Illustrator or Figma make **Vector** shapes like lines, rectangles, circles, and any complex curved shape.
+This means that the file size is tiny, but they are **Scalable** up to a billboard size without becoming blurry.
 Fonts are a kind of vector file as well.
-They are used everywhere, especially on the web.
+SVGs are used everywhere, especially on the web.

 <object data="images/depth.svg" type="image/svg+xml" width="200" class="interstitial_svg">
   <img src="images/depth.svg" alt="Depth Gauge SVG" />